alan-turing-institute/REG-handbook/content/docs/how_we_work/knowledge_sharing.md

 ### REG Newsletter

 We've recently started a monthly REG newsletter which is usually sent around about a week before the monthly team meeting.
 It contains short project updates and other news/updates from around the team and the institute.
 It comes to the Hut23 mailing list (see above).
-If you have something you'd like to be included, see [[The REGistry|The-REGistry]] for contact details.
+If you have something you'd like to be included contact the [newsletter owner](https://github.com/alan-turing-institute/research-engineering-group/wiki/The-REGistry#responsibilities).

 ### Hut23 Mailing List